broxus/octusbridge-solana-docs/programs/token_proxy.md

 4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.

-##### Withdrawal process
+##### Withdraw

-1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
+1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
 2. If amount is lower:
    1. `Token proxy` program uses `SPL token` program address from settings and calls mint tokens on `SPL token` program.
+   2. `Token proxy` program changes withdrawal amount in current period.
-   2. `Token proxy` program sets withdrawal status to `Processed`.
+   3. `Token proxy` program sets withdrawal status to `Processed`.
 3. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.

 ##### Approve over limit withdrawals algorithm